0xUnicorn/0xunicorn.github.io/_posts/2025-06-10-qemu-kvm-with-zfs-storage.md

 ### Migrate datasets

 Standard `cp` moves data inefficiently through the file system layer, whereas `ZFS send/receive` is much faster as it only tranfers the used blocks and not the unnecessary overhead.

+So the procedure is the following for each dataset with a `qcow2` VM disk:

 ```bash
 zfs rename tank/dataset tank/dataset_old